azul-de-prusia/GDL003-md-links/README.md

 Jest
 Prettier
 Chalk
-Filehound
 Marked
 Cheerio
+Request
 ## Checklist

 ### General

-- [ ] Can be installed by `npm install --global <azul-de-prusia>/md-links`
+- [✓] Can be installed by `npm install --global <azul-de-prusia>/md-links`

 ### `README.md`

-- [ ] Contains the flowchart that resolves the problem.
+- [✓] Contains the flowchart that resolves the problem.
-- [ ] A board with the backlog for the library implementation.
+- [✓] A board with the backlog for the library implementation.
-- [ ] Technical documentation about the library.
+- [✓] Technical documentation about the library.
-- [ ] Instalation and use guide of the library.
+- [✓] Instalation and use guide of the library.

 ### API `mdLinks(path, opts)`

-- [ ] The module exports a function with the expected interface (API).
+- [✓] The module exports a function with the expected interface (API).
-- [ ] Implements support to an individual file.
+- [✓] Implements support to an individual file.
 - [ ] Implements support to directorys.
 - [ ] Implements `options.validate`